lukso-network/docs/docs/faq/network/validator.md

 ### How can I arrange my taxes if I receive validator rewards?

 This is not something the LUKSO team can help with.
 You are responsible for researching your local tax jurisdiction and making sure you are compliant with your local tax regulations.
-There are many tax tools and services that were built for Ethereum validators that can also be helpful for LUKSO validators.
+Many were built for Ethereum validators that can also be helpful for LUKSO validators.

 ### Are nodes operated through a CLI or will there also be a GUI option?

 Running a validator node requires a degree of technical proficiency and as such those looking to run a validator should be comfortable using the terminal to use the LUKSO CLI.
-There will also be a launchpad website which will streamline the process of generating deposit data and transferring validator funds, though the node setup and maintenance will require using the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli).
+There will also be a launchpad website which will streamline the process of generating deposit data and transferring validator funds.
+However, the node setup and maintenance will require using the [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli).

 ### What will be the different validator clients?